openshift-kni/lifecycle-agent/docs/seed-image-generation.md

   - Prepare seed image config
   - Generate and publish the seed image
   - Restore the cluster operators
-- After LCA operator recovers, restore the seedgen CR and update its status to reflect success or failure of image generation, and restore the `ManagedCluster` CR on the hub (if applicable).
+- After LCA operator recovers, restore the seedgen CR and update its status to reflect success or failure of image generation.

 ## Seed SNO Pre-Requisites